canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-hardening.md

 # DISA STIG for {{product}}

-Security Technical Implementation Guides (STIG) are developed by the Defense Information System Agency (DISA) for the U.S. Department of Defense (DoD).
+Security Technical Implementation Guides (STIGs) are developed by the Defense Information System Agency (DISA) for the U.S. Department of Defense (DoD).

-The Kubernetes STIGs contain guidelines on how to check and remediate various potential security concerns for a Kubernetes deployment.
+The Kubernetes STIG contains guidelines on how to check and remediate various potential security concerns for a Kubernetes deployment.

 {{product}} aligns with many DISA STIG compliance recommendations by default.